 The W trek and the Paine Circuit are the popular multi-day trekking routes in the park, bringing travelers to top attractions on one active adventure.
 While other travelers prefer taking shorter day hikes, boat rides or even a puma tracking tour.
 But no matter how you choose to explore, Torres del Paine will not disappoint.

-Right in the heart of Torres del Paine National Park, EcoCamp Patagonia’s geodesic dome accommodation has gained a reputation for its sustainable design, exclusive use of green energy, sociable community environment and guided treks throughout the park.
-The first of its kind in the region, EcoCamp opened in 2000 and is the only hotel in Patagonia to date to have ISO14401 environmental management certification.
+Right in the heart of Torres del Paine National Park is our geodesic dome hotel EcoCamp Patagonia.
+This dreamy oasis has gained a reputation for its sustainable design, exclusive use of green energy, sociable community and guided treks throughout the park.

-Home to the famous Perito Moreno glacier, Los Glaciares National Park covers an extensive 445,900 hectares of Argentine Patagonia.
-Aptly named given the large surface area covered by glaciers, the park’s hubs El Calafate and El Chaltén are popular with tourists looking to visit Mount Fitz Roy and the glaciers on Argentino Lake (Perito Moreno & Upsala).
+Home to the famous Perito Moreno Glacier, Los Glaciares National Park covers an extensive 445,900 hectares of Argentine Patagonia.
+Aptly named given the large surface area covered by glaciers, the park’s hubs El Calafate and El Chaltén are popular with tourists looking to visit Mount Fitz Roy and the massive glaciers on Argentino Lake.